Your Notifications

 • It is vital that you inform the surgeon about the diseases or illnesses that you may have.

 • The surgeon makes an incision to access the vertebrae that have to be fused.
 This incision can be made in one of the following locations: your neck, abdomen, either side of the spine, back above the spine, or the throat.
-In the case of a minimally invasive spinal fusion, your surgeon makes a smaller incision as compared to traditional surgery.
+In the case of a minimally invasive spinal fusion, your surgeon makes a smaller incision than in traditional surgery.
 This leads to lesser pain post-surgery and faster recovery.

 • Fusion and immobilization